How to buy a local Prepaid SIM card in Thailand: a complete guide to prices and plans

 • *107*9# – change message language to English

-• *100*CARD NUMBER,TOP-UP CODE# – top up your account balance using a scratch card
+• *100*CARD_NUMBER,TOPUP_CODE# – top up account balance with a scratch card

 All these codes are on the card's packaging when you buy it.
-But it's way more convenient to install the operator's app – there you'll see everything clearly and can manage your plans and balance yourself.
+But it's much easier to install the carrier's app – you'll see everything clearly and can manage plans and balance yourself.

-How to extend the validity of your tourist SIM card
+How to extend the validity period of a tourist SIM card

-After the plan (data package) expires, the SIM card itself and the number remain active for a certain 'grace period'.
-This varies by operator: dtac – about 120 days, TrueMove H – about 90 days, AIS – up to 180 days.
-If you don't extend the SIM's validity during this time, the number will be permanently blocked and deleted.
+After the plan (data package) expires, the SIM card itself and the number remain active for a while longer – a 'grace period'.
+This period varies by carrier: dtac – about 120 days, TrueMove H – about 90 days, AIS – up to 180 days.
+If you don't extend the SIM's validity within this time, the number will be permanently blocked and deleted.
 You can extend it in two ways:

-• Option 1 — you are still in Thailand or will return soon: Just top up your balance (even by 10 baht).
-The validity will automatically extend by 30 days.
+• Option 1 – you're still in Thailand or will be back soon: just top up your balance (even just 10 baht).
+The validity will automatically be extended by 30 days.

-• Option 2 — you want to 'freeze' the number until your next trip from Russia: Use the codes below.
+• Option 2 – you want to 'freeze' the number until your next trip from Russia: use the commands below.
 They will deduct 2–12 baht from your balance.
-If the code doesn't work from Russia – try via the operator's app (works over Wi-Fi).
+If the command doesn't work from Russia – try through the carrier's app (works over Wi-Fi).

 • Dtac: *113*30# — 30 days (2 baht), *113*90# — 90 days (6 baht), *113*180# — 180 days (12 baht).